brightdigit/ContributeWordPress/Content/articles/understanding-optionals-in-swift.md

-What this means is that **the `model` variable will be treated as not optional and will not crash here but rather if `model` is nil and you access a property on it, it will crash.** There is one main case where you will see this: properties which can't be set at initialization but will be set very soon after.
+What this means is that **the `model` variable will be treated as not optional and will not crash here but rather if `model` is nil and you access a property on it, it will crash.** There is one main case where you will see this: properties which can’t be set at initialization but will be set very soon after.
 The classic example for this is IBOutlets and subviews.

     @IBOutlet weak var subview: UIView!

-If you have a UIViewController which contains a subview property that you've linked in a storyboard and that property cannot be set at initialization but needs to be set afterwards in `.viewDidLoad()`.
+If you have a UIViewController which contains a subview property that you’ve linked in a storyboard and that property cannot be set at initialization but needs to be set afterwards in `.viewDidLoad()`.
 You can safely assume that variable will be setup since most of your code will be after `.viewDidLoad()`.
 So rather than accessing properties with